julkar-nain/dogbreed/README.md

 It provides the following features :

 - User can see all dog breeds with image
-- User can create favourite dog breeds
+- User can manage favourite dog breeds list

 ## Used Technology
 - Kotlin